 Food safety management system and Quality Assurance Controllers ensure the safety of all processes from product development and raw material procurement through manufacturing and distribution.
+The Nisshin Seifun Group's Quality Exam (QE) Center verifies, inspects, and advises all Group companies on the safety of new raw

+Quality Control throughout the Food Supply Chain

+Multiple people in charge of manufacturing, development, and procurement processes conduct safety reviews prior to sale to verify that a product has no safety or environmental

+Quality Assurance Con

+turing departmen

+approval for product

+shipments.

+perspective For all potential raw materials.

+OE Center inspects each item's

+project plan and safety and

+be allowed for use.

+upon delivery to ensure they meet the relevant standards decides whether a material will The Group also has a recorded and archived information for all raw monitoring of business sites.

-The Nisshin Seifun Group's Quality Exam (QE) Center verifies, inspects, and advises all Group companies on the safety of new raw materials and final products to be released into the market and continues monitoring the safety of existing products.
-Each company also has Quality Assurance Controllers that are independent from the manufacturing department to provide a third-party approach to verifying quality and approving products for final shipment, for which they have the same power of authority as factory managers.
-The safety and reliability of products as well as food defense are also ensured through auditing and monitoring of business sites.
-Quality Control throughout the Food Supply Chain Multiple people in charge of manufacturing, development, and procurement processes conduct safety reviews prior to a product being distributed for sale to verify that a product has no safety or environmental issues For all potential raw materials, OE Center inspects each item's project plan and safety and decides whether a material will be allowed for use.
-All raw materials are verified upon delivery to ensure they meet the relevant standards.
-The Group also has a traceability system containing recorded and archived information for all raw materials NO Audit = Nisshin Quality Assurance Audit The Group's food safety management system uses hazard analysis and critical control points (HACCP) approach to product safety ontrol.
-Unannounced audits (NQ Audits) are also conducted to verify operating conditions.
+\NO Audit = Nisshin Quality Assurance Audit The safety and reliability of products as well as food The Group's food safety All raw materials are verified materials and final products to be released into the market and continues monitoring the safety of existing products.
+Each company also has Quality Assurance department to provide a third-party approach to verifying quality and approving products for final shipment, for which they have the same power of defense are also ensured through auditing and authority as factory managers.

-Quality Assurance Controllers that are independent from the manufacturing department inspect products from the consumer's perspective and make the final approval for product shipments.
+Controllers that are independent from the manufacturing management system uses hazard analysis and critical control points (HACCP) approach to product safety ntrol.
+Unannounced audit (NO Audits\) are also conducted to verify operating conditions. materials.

-Food storage conditions are routinely verified at all manufacturing sites and external ware houses.
-Hygiene control is also strictly applied to the inside of the tanks of bulk trucks used to transport wheat flour.
-Product safety information, advice, and support are provided to distribution, secondary processors, and key customers such as restaurant operators.
-We provide information on our products to consumers in product labels and via our website.
-Consumer feedback helps us improve our products.
-Theme 11 Communication from the consumer perspective Flour Milling Segment, Processed Food Segment, Prepared Dishes and Other Prepared Foods Segment (1) (1) (3) (3) (4) The Consumer Relations (CR) Office is in charge of creating an organizational structure that promotes consumer-oriented management to facilitate business activities that reflect the consumer perspective.
-The office, which is under the direct supervision of the Group president, engages in dialogue with consumer groups and presents classes and seminars for adults and children.
-Theme 12 Listening to the voice of the consumer Processed Food Segment, Others Segment (i) 🕞 💸
+trollers that are indeper dent from the manufac inspect products from the consumer's perspec tive and make the final Communication from the consumer Flour Milling Segment, Processed Food Segment, Prepared Dishes The Consumer Relations (CR) Office is in charge of creating an organizational structure that promotes which is under the direct supervision of the Group and Other Prepared Foods Segment (1) (2) (3) (3) consumer-oriented management to facilitate business president, engages in dialogue with consumer groups and presents classes and seminars for adults and children. activities that reflect the consumer perspective.
+The office, Food storage conditions are routinely verified at all manufacturing houses.
+Hygiene control is also strictly applied to he inside of the tanks of bulk trucks used to transport wheat flour.

+Product safety information, advice, and support are provided to processors, and key We provide information on our in product labels and customers such as Consumer feedback restaurant operators. helps us improve our products.
+Listening to the voice of the consumer Processed Food Segment, Others Segment ( )